Two American siblings allowed to return from China after three years following lifting of exit ban – KION546

 In August 2019, Victor Liu, a Georgetown student, told CNN his family was being held in order to pressure their father Liu Changming, a high-profile Chinese fugitive, into returning to Beijing, where he is still wanted for financial crimes.
 Both Cynthia and Victor Liu have said their father abandoned the family years ago and they were not in contact with him.

-The Lui siblings’ mother, Sandra Han, was separated from her children in 2018 and remains in China.
+The Liu siblings’ mother, Sandra Han, was separated from her children in 2018 and remains in China.

 The brother and sister made public pleas about their plight and Cynthia Liu wrote a letter to Massachusetts Sen. Ed Markey, a Democrat, asking for his help.
 They also made an appeal in 2019 to then-President Donald Trump for help.